Loading...

 Censorship Resistant: Users can always interact with the smart contracts directly, which fundamentally cannot be taken down or tampered with.

 Open Source: Any developer is welcome to build with Vesper.
-In fact, it's highly encouraged and heavily incentivized.
+In fact, it's highly encouraged and can be incentivized.

 Fraud Resistant: The qualities listed above position Vesper's ecosystem to minimize the risk of fraudulent activity typically associated with bordered, custodial, trusted, permissioned, closed source, and censored platforms.